symfony/symfony-docs/contributing/code/patches.rst

     [Form] [Validator] [FrameworkBundle] added something

-The pull request description must include the following check list at the top of to ensure that contributions may be reviewed without needless feedback loops and that your contributions can be included into Symfony2 as quickly as
+The pull request description must include the following check list at the top to ensure that contributions may be reviewed without needless feedback loops and that your contributions can be included into Symfony2 as quickly as
 possible: